-On a first install on an existing WP CMS or Blog, there is a bit of configuration required before the output gives Google some additional relevant content to work with.
-After that, you need to find the time to go through pages and posts to manually write compelling text content for these elements.
+On a first install on an existing WP CMS or Blog, there is a bit of configuration required before the output gives Google relevant content to work with without content duplication.
+After that, you need to find the time to go through pages and posts to manually write compelling and helpful text content for these elements.

 By default, the page title is generated by the page heading plus the Site Name if you do nothing… The AIS SEO default setting is Post Title Format: %post_title% | %blog_title%

 I often REMOVE the | %blog_title% from the AIO SEO settings, and manually write all Titles for primary pages and posts.

 The Title is usually constrained to 60 characters.
-Whilst you can add more, Google will only show 65 characters including spaces!
-Therefore, its important that the stuff you actually want people to see is at the beginning!
-That means making sure any generic “tagline” is short, and at the END of the Title.
+Whilst you can add more, Google will only show 60-ish characters including spaces!
+Therefore, it’s important that the stuff you actually want people to see is at the beginning!
+That means making sure any generic “tagline” is short and at the END of the Title.

 Page Description Meta-Tag

 The page description meta-tag is usually generated from the first paragraph of text on the page.
 Google will also “adlib” a description if you put nothing in the box… Neither outcome is optimal, given that what you want is an accurate description of the page content that impels a reader to click your link in the SERPs…

-The Title is usually constrained to 200 characters.
+The Title is usually constrained to 150-ish characters.
 Whilst you can add more, Google only shows 156 characters including spaces.
 So again it’s essential that the stuff you actually want people to see is at the beginning!
-Inserting your targeted, exact-match, high-volume keyword search phrase at the beginning of the Description is the usual approach, to make it obvious to a reader that the page/post is indeed about what they were searching for.
+Inserting your targeted keyword search phrase at the beginning of the Description is the usual approach, to make it obvious to a reader that the page/post is indeed about what they were searching for.